ADHDSuperShift/celines-jukebox/README.md

 # 🎵 Celine's Jukebox

 A stunning retro jukebox web application built with React, Vite, and Tailwind CSS.
-Experience the golden age of music with authentic vinyl record aesthetics, smooth animations, and modern web technologies.
+Experience the golden age of music with authentic vinyl record aesthetics, smooth animations, and Spotify integration for high-quality audio playback.

 ## ✨ Features